Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Defining the construction in steps from left to right.} We define the packing instance as we sweep over the wiring diagram of $\I$ with a vertical sweep line from left to right.
-Each step corresponds to one of the following events of the wiring diagram as we sweep over it from left to right: \ifshort (1) the introduction of a pair of wires $(\overrightarrow{x_i},\overleftarrow{x_i})$, (2) a crossing of two wires, (3) an addition or inversion constraint, (4) the termination of a pair of wires $(\overrightarrow{x_i},\overleftarrow{x_i})$. \else \begin{itemize} \item the introduction of a pair of wires $(\overrightarrow{x_i},\overleftarrow{x_i})$,
+We define the packing instance as we sweep over the wiring diagram of $\I$ with a vertical sweep line from left to right.
+Each step corresponds to one of the following events: \begin{itemize} \item the introduction of a pair of wires $(\overrightarrow{x_i},\overleftarrow{x_i})$,

 \item a crossing of two wires,